GabrielBSL-UEA/LittleSimWorld/README.md

 # LittleSimWorld
  Interview task for Blue Gravity Studios

- Latest build can be found in 'releases'
+ Latest build and PDF file can be found in the v1.1 release in 'Releases'